 Director of leadership and organisational development at The King's Fund

 Suzie is a Health Foundation Generation Q fellow and is currently director of leadership and organisational development at The King’s Fund.
 Suzie has significant experience as an operational healthcare manager and has successfully led on improvement work as well as multiple major change programmes at an organisational level.

 An advocate of relational leadership and empowerment, Suzie is passionate about creating the right conditions to enable staff to make improvements.
 She took a lead role in establishing an improvement directorate of NHS improvement where she was director of leadership and quality improvement.
 She led on the creation of the Sheffield Microsystem Coaching Academy which develops capability for staff and patients, and is a trained leadership coach, working with senior clinicians to increase their performance.

-With a background in private sector HR management, Nicola has managed large scale redundancy, training and redeployment projects in the UK and Poland.
+With a background in private sector HR management, Nicola has managed multiple large scale redundancy, training and redeployment projects in the UK and Poland.

 RUBIS.Qi clinical associate

 Lainey joined RUBIS.Qi as a clinical associate in 2018.
 She has worked in Northumbria Healthcare surgical business unit as a service lead in health psychology since 2012 where she led an award winning initiative to embed compassion and trauma informed care in obstetrics, gynaecology and neonatal services.
 This work is now being scaled up across the trust and includes a compassionate leadership orientation.
 Her interest in quality improvement began in a seconded role to operationalise the clinical governance framework within a mental health trust and she is passionate about including patients in service evaluation and design.
 Lainey has had a career that spans over thirty years, from inpatient hospital care for individuals with serious mental illness, to primary care mental health.
 She continues to practice as a clinician, supervisor and trainer.